jacklul/pihole-readonly-rootfs/01 Read-only system.md

 We create additional writable data partition(s) that will contain required directories and files for the system to work correctly.

-Procedure tested on Raspbian Buster Lite (September 2019) + Raspberry Pi Zero W
+Procedure tested on Raspbian Buster and Bullseye Lite + Raspberry Pi Zero W

 ## Initial setup